mosi-sol/live-contracts/episode-23/readme.md

 #

 **how to get** `SELECTOR` : [ like: `"transfer(address,uint256)"` ]
+- no need for many smartcontracts, but good to know.
+- usecase in ERC165
 ```
 function getSelector(string calldata _func) external pure returns (bytes4) {
     return bytes4(keccak256(bytes(_func)));